Ready Or Not requirements for PC 2025

 Ready Or Not size - How big is Ready Or Not?

-Ready Or Not download size on PC is 90GB of HD space.
+Ready Or Not download size on PC for Steam is 90GB of HD space.
+The size on consoles (PlayStation 5 and Xbox Series X/S) is approximately 60GB, with an initial download of around 20GB.

 Ready Or Not Steam Deck

-Ready Or Not is rated as playable on the Steam Deck, and so should run without too much difficulty, though it has been noted that mouse, keyboard, and non-Steam Deck controller icons may occasionally appear while playing Ready Or Not on the Steam Deck.
+Ready Or Not is rated as playable on the Steam Deck, and so should run without too much difficulty.
+It has been noted that mouse, keyboard, and non-Steam Deck controller icons may occasionally appear while playing.

 Ready Or Not will run on PC system with 64-bit Windows 7, Windows 8.1, Windows 10 and upwards.